mgrosvenor/tempest/README.md

 String replacement or insertion can be performed in a given "context", which can be specified either on the command line, or inline.
 It turns out that string replacement, within a context, turns out to be a simple, but powerful way to construct large text files (like web pages).
 Data for populating the templates is supplied in a simple JSON file and/or command line arguments.
-The Temest command line is made to mimic the GNU (and Clang) C compilers.
-This makes it easy and natural to integrate into Makefile based building.
-The result is a fast, minimal and efficient web framework, effectively based on 4 files:

-1.  the Tempest engine (text/python)
-2.  the Makefile (text/GNU Make)
-3.  the configuration file (text/JSON)
-4.  the HTML template (text/html)

 Options
 -------